Satisfaction. The word can bring contentment or dread depending on your strategy.

 Now, think about a time when you had a poor customer experience.
 You might have walked away feeling angry, let down, and ultimately decided that you no longer wanted to do business with that company.
 You probably also wanted to share this experience with others to prevent them from being disappointed as well.

-B2B experiences should mirror those same experiences seen in the B2C space with simplicity, usefulness and most importantly, personalization along every step of the journey.
+B2B experiences should mirror those same experiences seen in the B2C space with simplicity, usefulness, and most importantly, personalization along every step of the journey.

-Why Customer Satisfaction in B2B Should Be Taken Seriously
+Why Customer Satisfaction Matters for B2B

 Although it may sound like a generalization, it’s probably safe to say that most customer experience strategy sessions usually begin with flawed assumptions of what your ideal customer really wants.